Infixo/WWR-AITweaks/README.md

 - v0.5.0 (2025-11-28)
   - NEW feature.
 More diversity in AI companies.
   - Allows AI to buy any number of vehicles (within inventory limits).
-  - AI evaluates lines twice per month (originally onl once).
+  - AI evaluates lines twice per month (unmodded only once).
   - Various small improvements in the line evaluation algorithm.
   - Compatibility with Patch 1.1.15.
   - Fixed AI behavior allowing for super long road routes and very short plane routes.